thynnine/pysic/Potentials_f90.rst

     this routine evaluates :math:`v_{ijk}` for the given atoms i, j, and k.

-    To be consist the forces returned by evaluate_forces must be gradients of the energies returned by evaluate_energy.
+    To be consist the forces returned by :func:`evaluate_forces` must be gradients of the energies returned by :func:`evaluate_energy`.

     Parameters: